Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/02-deploying-bookstore-app/README.md

 kubectl get namespace -A --show-labels | grep book
 ```

-The namespaces have also been annotated by OSM with to specify whether or not the control plane should be injecting data plane side cars into pods.
+The namespaces have also been annotated by OSM to specify whether or not the control plane should be injecting data plane side cars into pods.
 You can see the annotation for each with these commands.

 ```bash
 kubectl get namespace bookstore -o jsonpath='{.metadata.annotations}'